 The Master’s Compass by Miriam Aziz-van Keulen

-Life’s fulfilment draws on the power, the wisdom and the love within your heart.
-To master the art of harnessing this trinity, and to use the heart as a compass, are the keys.
+Life’s fulfilment draws on the power, wisdom and love within your heart.
+Using the heart as a compass, harnessing its properties, is the key.

-Interwoven with the practical tips is a fictive story of a man’s journey with a tour guide called The Master.
+Interwoven with practical tips is a fictitious story of a man’s journey with a tour guide called The Master.
 Illustrated by its author, The Master’s Compass provides an engaging ‘light read’ about ‘heavy stuff’.

 The Master’s Compass helps you navigate through the storms of change, stress, confusion and crisis that the world is dealing with – guiding you to clarity, resilience, inner calm and fulfilment.

-To see inside the book and to buy a copy, please go to Amazon.
+To see inside the book and to buy a copy, go to Amazon.

 Early 2016 Miriam launched her first book The Master’s Compass in Berkelouw Books & Café Hornsby, Sydney.
 It was a night to remember.
 There was an interested audience, there were speakers, the book and the author were praised, copies were sold and signed, and a raffle was held to give away door-prizes – it was festive, warm, and – finally – a dream come true for the author.

 Here’s what was said and done during the night of the book launch: